Mortgage Basics #Real Estate

 1935 – 1955: The Great Depression, World War II & Post War

 From the 1930s, the great depression and World War II significantly impacted Canada’s economy, causing strong criticism of the country’s financial system.
-At the time prime rate in Canada, which started at 2.5% in 1935, had by the end of 1955 fell to 2.0%.
+At the time, the prime rate in Canada, which started at 2.5% in 1935, had by the end of 1955 fell to 2.0%.
 Although there was a sharp fall to 1.5% in 1945, Canada’s role in supplying natural and manufactured resources during the Second World War helped beef up its economy.

 1977 – 1991: Global Oil Crisis